koculu/Regor/docs/api/createComponent.md

 - `context` (required): A function that defines the Regor context for the component.
 It should return the Regor context, which specifies the component's behavior and data.

-- `template` (required): An object specifying the template for rendering the component.
+- `templateOptions` (required): An HTML string or an object specifying the template for rendering the component.
 It defines the component's UI structure, either by selecting an existing DOM element or providing HTML content or a JSON structure.

-- `options` (optional): An object that configures various options for the component, including whether to use interpolation, props, or the component's default name.
+- `options` (optional): An array of strings that defines component properties or an object that configures various options for the component, including whether to use interpolation, props, or the component's default name.

 ## Return Value